Savory/Danet/README.md

 Nest, we wouldn't be developing Danet.

 Danet is a framework for building efficient, scalable Deno server-side applications.
-It is entirely build with Typescript.
+It is entirely built with Typescript.

 Under the hood, Danet makes use of [Oak](https://github.com/oakserver/oak).
-We might support other HTTP Web Framework in the future !
+We might support other HTTP Web frameworks in the future !

 We abstract a lot of things so you can focus on your core business and architecture.

 ## Philosophy

 Deno is a relatively new engine.
-Nest was one of the greatest framework to improve the architecture of NodeJS project.
+Nest was one of the greatest frameworks to improve the architecture of NodeJS project.
 We want to bring the same level of pro-efficiency and professionalism into Deno's world.